Lemmings is PSPACE-complete: Game Definition

 \paragraph{\textbf{\emph{Landscape.}}} \emph{terrain}, \emph{steel} and \emph{objects} collectively define the \emph{landscape} of the level: \begin{itemize} \item[$\bullet$] \emph{terrain} is a rectangular array of \emph{cells}, each of which is the size of a pixel and can be \emph{empty} or \emph{solid}.
-Informally, this is a bitmap containing the \qq{shape} of the landscape: Lemmings can freely walk across empty cells, but are stopped by solid cells.
-It is convenient to consider \emph{terrain} as (logically) partitioned into $4\times 4$ \emph{blocks}. \item[$\bullet$] \emph{steel} is a rectangular array that tells whether each \emph{terrain} block is \qq{made of steel} or is \qq{permeable.} It may be viewed as a block-aligned \qq{mask} that is overlaid on \emph{terrain}, and is used to check if solid \emph{terrain} cells may be \qq{excavated} by Bombers, Bashers, Miners or Diggers (see below).
-Notice that each \emph{terrain} block is either entirely made of steel or entirely permeable, regardless of the amount of solid cells that it actually contains. \item[$\bullet$] \emph{objects} is an array (of length polynomial in the size of \emph{terrain}) whose elements have a \emph{position} within the landscape, a \emph{trigger area}, a \emph{type}, and an optional \emph{parameter} (whose value is bounded by a polynomial).
+Informally, this is a bitmap containing the ``shape'' of the landscape: lemmings can freely walk across empty cells, but are stopped by solid cells.
+It is convenient to consider \emph{terrain} as (logically) partitioned into \emph{blocks} of $4\times 4$ cells. \item[$\bullet$] \emph{steel} is a rectangular array that tells whether each \emph{terrain} block is ``made of steel'' or is ``permeable''.
+It may be viewed as a block-aligned ``mask'' that is overlaid on \emph{terrain}, and is used to check if solid \emph{terrain} cells may be ``excavated'' by Bombers, Bashers, Miners or Diggers (see below).
+Notice that each \emph{terrain} $4\times 4$ block is either entirely made of steel or entirely permeable, regardless of the amount of solid cells that it actually contains.
+In particular, even a block consisting of empty cells can be made of steel. \item[$\bullet$] \emph{objects} is an array (of length polynomial in the size of \emph{terrain}) whose elements have a \emph{position} within the landscape, a \emph{trigger area}, a \emph{type}, and an optional \emph{delay} parameter (whose value is bounded by a polynomial).
 Like steel masks, trigger areas are block-aligned bitmaps that are overlaid on \emph{terrain}.
+However, if a block hosts the trigger area of some object, it cannot be made of steel, and hence it must be permeable.
 There are four types of objects: \begin{itemize} \item[$\circ$] \emph{Entrance}.
-Each lemming enters the level through an entrance (see below). \item[$\circ$] \emph{Exit}.
-A lemming reaching the trigger area of an exit is \qq{rescued} and is removed from the game.
+Each lemming enters the level through an entrance.
+There may be several entrances in the same level (see below). \item[$\circ$] \emph{Exit}.
+A lemming reaching the trigger area of an exit is ``saved'' and is removed from the game.
 There may be several exits in the same level. \item[$\circ$] \emph{Deadly zone}.
 A lemming lying in the trigger area of a deadly zone instantly dies and is removed from the game.
-However, after a deadly zone has killed a lemming, it remains harmless for $k$ time units, where $k$ is the object's parameter, and then it becomes deadly again.
-During that window of $k$ time units, lemmings can safely traverse its trigger area.
-Deadly zones with $k>0$ are represented in Lemmings as \qq{traps,} such as presses, gallows poles and electrocuting devices; deadly zones with $k=0$ are represented as water or lava. \item[$\circ$] \emph{One-way wall}.
+However, after a deadly zone has killed a lemming, it remains harmless for $k$ time units, where $k$ is the object's delay parameter, and then it becomes deadly again.
+During that window of $k$ time units, lemmings can safely traverse the trigger area.
+(Even if several lemmings enter the trigger area at the same time unit, only one is killed immediately.)
+Deadly zones with $k>0$ are represented in Lemmings as ``traps'', such as presses, gallows poles and electrocuting devices; deadly zones with $k=0$ are represented as water or lava, and they instantly kill every lemming that enters them. \item[$\circ$] \emph{One-way wall}.
 The \emph{terrain} cells underlying its trigger area are perceived as permeable by Bashers and Miners going in one direction, and made of steel by Bashers and Miners going in the opposite direction (see below). \end{itemize} \end{itemize}